Nigeria’s New Tax Laws for Small Businesses

 What Counts as a Business Now?

-If you make money from any activity, the government now considers you a business.
-This includes traditional businesses like shops, restaurants, salons and workshops.
-Digital businesses including online sellers, influencers and freelancers.
-Service providers such as consultants, tutors, and repair technicians.
-Artisans and craftspeople like tailors, carpenters, and food vendors.
-Informal traders including market sellers and street vendors.
+This means that digital businesses including online sellers, influencers and freelancers.
+Also included in this new definition of business are service providers such as consultants, tutors, and repair technicians, artisans and craftspeople like tailors, carpenters, and food vendors as well as informal traders including market sellers and street vendors.

 What Income Do You Pay Tax On?